 Registering as a donor does not affect medical care

-Donation is an option only upon death.
+Only 1-2% of all people will be able to donate organs when they die.
 One way this can happen is with a devastating and irreversible brain injury that meets the medical criteria for death.
 In that case, a separate team, which does not work for the hospital, would come in to facilitate the donation process.
 The first step would be to assess whether or not you are registered as a donor, and to talk to your family.

 There is never any cost to donate